opencontainers/distribution-spec/spec.md

 Authorization: <scheme> <token>
 ```

-Return all tags for the repository
+Return all tags for the repository.
+The implementation MAY impose a maximum limit and return a partial set with pagination links.

 The following parameters SHOULD be specified on the request: